eBay Rules Survival Guide for Beginners

 Use Your Common Sense

-In reality, it's fairly easy to judge what might be against the rules at eBay simply by using your common sense.
-All of these are likely to be illegal and against eBay rules as well, for both buyers and sellers:
+In reality, it's fairly easy to judge what might be against the rules at eBay simply by using common sense.
+Other things that are likely to be illegal and against eBay rules, for both buyers and sellers:

 - Trying purposefully to inconvenience or harm someone in any way (including financially)